For Asthma Monitoring

 Patient Reports

-Once overread is complete, client receives detailed patient reports
+Once overread is complete, client receives detailed patient reports on wheezing, cough and other metrics

-Initial results from the study which took place at Ann & Lurie Children’s Hospital in Chicago showed positive feedback from patients and families as well as strong accuracy in detecting wheeze compared to physician auscultation.
+Initial results from the study which took place at Ann & Lurie Children’s Hospital in Chicago showed positive feedback from patients and families as well as strong accuracy in wheeze detection compared to physician auscultation.

 TESTIMONIAL VIDEO